Spacetime evolution of lepton number densities and wave packet-like effects for neutrino flavor and chiral oscillations in quantum field theory: Abstract

 \section{Abstract}

-We present a novel formulation, based on quantum field theory, for neutrino oscillation phenomenology that can be applied to nonrelativistic and relativistic energies for neutrinos.
+We present a formulation of lepton family numbers, based on quantum field theory, for neutrino oscillation phenomenology that can be applied to nonrelativistic and relativistic energies for neutrinos.
+It is formulated for both types of neutrinos, Dirac and Majorana.
 The formulation is constructed as the time evolution of a lepton family number density operator.
-We also introduce a Gaussian momentum distribution for the initial state that incorporates wave packet-like decoherence effects.
-At time $t=0$, we assign either a Dirac or Majorana mass to the neutrino.
 Then, the time evolution of the lepton family number density operator becomes dependent on the mass and new features appear.
-We show in the nonrelativistic regime, by taking the expectation value of the density operator, the absolute mass hierarchy and the type of neutrino mass are distinguishable even under the presence of decoherence effects.
+The expectation value of the density operator is evaluated for the initial state with a Gaussian distribution for the momentum amplitude.
+This enables us to study wave packet-like decoherence effects.
+We show in the nonrelativistic regime, the type of neutrino mass are distinguishable even under the presence of wave packet-like decoherence effects.